shaerul/ELK-Stack-Project/README.md

 | DVWA-VM4                | No                  | 10.0.0.6               | 22   | SSH     |
 | DVWA-VM-LB1             | Yes                 | 27.147.187.239         | 80   | HTTP    |

+**Note:** DVWA-VM-LB1 is the Load Balancer that distributes the incoming traffic at HTTP Port 80 equally among four DVWA VMs' Port 80.

 ### Elk Configuration